 To participate in the course, complete the exam and course evaluation, and earn continuing education credit, you must be a OccupationalTherapy.com member.
 Participants must complete the entire course; partial credit is not allowed.

 OccupationalTherapy.com is committed to ensuring accessibility to the widest possible audience.
 We are continually improving the user experience for everyone.
 If you have questions, requests, or would like to report an accessibility-related issue, please email firstname.lastname@example.org.
 We will review your request and respond in a timely manner.

 Visit our Contact us page or give us a call if you have questions.

 American Occupational Therapy Association

-OccupationalTherapy.com is an approved CE provider #7659 by the American Occupational Therapy Association (AOTA).
-This course is offered for 0.2 CEUs (Intermediate level, Category 1: Domain of OT - Areas of Occupation Area).
+OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
+This distance learning - independent course is offered at 0.2 CEUs (Intermediate level, Category 1: Domain of OT - Areas of Occupation Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.